How to Use Statewide Contracts

 Before you can use the state’s purchasing power, your organization must sign a contract usage agreement.

-1. Check that your organization is not already on our list of organizations with current contract usage agreements.
+1. Check our list of organizations with current contract usage agreements.
+If your organization isn’t listed, proceed to step 2.

-4. You will receive a copy of the completed agreement via email.
+4. We will email you a copy of the completed agreement.

 Costs associated with statewide contracts